Research

 Research Conferences

-Housestaff is encouraged to submit and present their research findings at regional and national conferences.
-A vast majority do so.
-All residents receive three academic days for attending conferences, with the residency program providing an educational stipend toward these conferences.
+Most residents present their research findings at regional and national conferences.
+All residents receive protected time and an educational stipend to present at conferences.